Used vs. Remanufactured Equipment: How to Choose

 • A longer lifespan: Because of its durability and fresh components, remanufactured equipment tends to last longer than used equipment.
 Some remanufactured equipment may effectively have a whole new service life if enough parts are replaced.
 As a result, it saves money on repairs and does not need to be replaced in the near future, as a used piece of equipment might.

-• A lower total cost of ownership (TCO): While remanufactured equipment tends to be more expensive up front, it can make up for that initial cost over time.
+• A lower total cost of ownership (TCO): While remanufactured equipment tends to be more expensive up front, it can offset that initial cost over time.
 Its long lifespan means you won’t need to replace it as quickly as you would a used unit.
 It is also less likely to break down, and if it does, the warranty covers repairs.
 It may even be more fuel-efficient than a used unit.
 All these factors can add up to a lower TCO than some used units.

 How to Make the Right Choice for Your Business